ejatlas_logo

 Internships

-Every participant will be assigned an internal mentor - the specific time frame of the research internship is decided between the participant and the research mentor dependent upon their mutual schedules.
+Every participant will be assigned an internal mentor - the specific time frame of the research internship is decided between the participant and the research mentor depending upon their mutual schedules.
 Below is a list of potential supervisors and their research projects.
-For internships and bachelor/masters thesis’, you would work under the supervision of one of our researchers, and therefore your research interests would be related to or fall under one of the following topics:

 Marcel Llavero-Pasquina - Fossil Fuel companies environmental conflicts

-The global environmental justice alliances resisting Liquefied Natural Gas: the Liquified Natural Gas (LNG) market is booming, and LNG terminals are
+2. The global environmental justice alliances resisting Liquefied Natural Gas: the Liquified Natural Gas (LNG) market is booming, and LNG terminals are

-of resistance across continents.
-We plan to draw a global map of environmental conflicts against import and export LNG terminals to highlight its impacts,
+being constructed all over the world.
+LNG globalises the trade of natural gas, and in response environmental justice organisations are weaving networks of resistance across continents.
+We plan to draw a global map of environmental conflicts against import and export LNG terminals to highlight its impacts, and showcase the resistance.

 Roberto Cantoni - Energy Justice Theories and Critical Approaches to Renewable Energy

-Energy Justice Theories: Distribution, Procedure and Recognition are part of the classic Western approach to energy justice.
+1. Energy Justice Theories: Distribution, Procedure and Recognition are part of the classic Western approach to energy justice.
 But one can think of many

 other ways to assess energy justice that are more context-specific and, therefore, better applicable than the classic model.
 One can even challenge the